ofiwg/libfabric/man/fi_cm.3.md

 *ep / pep*
 : Fabric endpoint on which to change connection state.

+*fid*
+Active or passive endpoint to get/set address.

 *addr*
 : Buffer to address.
 On a set call, the endpoint will be assigned the specified address.
 On a get, the local address will be copied into the